yykids/RDS/en/console-guide.md

 * Auto backups start at some point between backup start time and duration.
 * Duration refers to time when backup starts: not that a backup is completed within it.
     Even if a backup is not complete within duration, the backup is not closed.
+* Auto backups are deleted along with the original instances.

 #### Manual Backups

 * Manual backups are always available, except auto backups.
-* All manual backups are saved in object storage and are not removed, unless they are deleted.
+* Manual backups are not deleted, unless specified.

 ### Restoration